alopezrivera/OneNoteExporter/README.md

 ## Introduction

-**owo** exports OneNote pages to Word using the OneNote Object Model, and uses Pandoc to convert them to your markup format of choice. [*Markup Packs*](https://github.com/alopezrivera/on2org/tree/master/src/Configuration/Markup-Packs) are then used to customize the result.
+OneWayOut exports OneNote pages to Word using the OneNote Object Model, and uses Pandoc to convert them to your markup format of choice. [*Markup Packs*](https://github.com/alopezrivera/on2org/tree/master/src/Configuration/Markup-Packs) are then used to customize the result.
 These are **functions** returning sets of search and replace routines, which act on the text output by Pandoc to tailor it to our desires.
 Markup Packs allow fine-grained customization of all elements in your notes, such as:

 * Headers
 * Metadata
 * Other markup elements such as hrules, and anything else you may be able to do with the text in your notes

-**owo** currently ships Markup Packs for [Emacs Org Mode](https://github.com/alopezrivera/owo/blob/master/src/Conversion/Markup-Packs/Org.psm1) (`OrgPack1`) and [Markdown](https://github.com/alopezrivera/owo/blob/master/src/Conversion/Markup-Packs/Markdown.psm1) (`MarkDownPack1`).
+OneWayOut currently ships Markup Packs for [Emacs Org Mode](https://github.com/alopezrivera/owo/blob/master/src/Conversion/Markup-Packs/Org.psm1) (`OrgPack1`) and [Markdown](https://github.com/alopezrivera/owo/blob/master/src/Conversion/Markup-Packs/Markdown.psm1) (`MarkDownPack1`).

 ### Customizing output and adding support for further export formats

-As long as Pandoc supports your desired output format, all **owo** needs to shine is a Markup Pack to tailor the output to your tastes.
+As long as Pandoc supports your desired output format, all OneWayOut needs to shine is a Markup Pack to tailor the output to your tastes.
 [CONTRIBUTING.md](https://github.com/alopezrivera/owo/blob/master/CONTRIBUTING.md) has the pointers you need to write your own Markup Packs, and more.

 ## Results